 Sanskrit: Setu Bandha Sarvangasana

 Pronunciation: SEY-tu-BAHN-duh sahr-vahng-GAHS-ah-nuh

-Start from the position of the base bridge, lift the buttock up, push the weight of the body on the sole of the right foot and lift the left leg up, you can keep it straight or bent.
-Squeeze your glute and don't move your raised leg.
-Stay in the bridge position for 20-60 seconds, or move your pelvis up and down without touching the floor 15-30 times.
-Repeat the exercise 2-3 times on each leg alternately
+Start from the position of the base bridge.
+Then, lift the buttock up, push the weight of the body on the sole of the right foot and lift the left leg up.
+Furthermore, you can keep it straight or bent.
+Squeeze your glute and don’t move your raised leg.
+Stay in bridge position for 20-60 seconds, or move your pelvis up and down without touching the floor 15-30 times.
+Repeat the exercise 2-3 times on each leg, alternately.

-Setu Bandha Sarvangasana is not indicated for those with neck injuries, for those suffering from abdominal hernia, lumbar lordosis and peptic or duodenal ulcer.
-It is also absolutely not recommended for pregnant women due to the pressure exerted on the lower abdomen and internal organs.
+Setu Bandha Sarvangasana is not indicated for those with neck injuries.
+In addition, for those suffering from abdominal hernia, lumbar lordosis and peptic or duodenal ulcer.
+It is not recommended for pregnant women due to the pressure exerted on the lower abdomen and internal organs.

 Always speak with a medical professional or certified instructor to determine positions appropriate for you.